clean-code-craft-tcq-1/test-for-analytics-Harshitha0306/README.md

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
 2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+3. Write "no data" to the PDF when the csv file is empty.
+4. Write "wrong format of input file" when the server contains any other file format other than csv file.
-3. Check the total number of breaches occured in a month
+5. Write total number of breaches occured in a month.
-4. Write the record trends to the PDF
+6. Write "0" when there are no breaches recorded in a month.
+7. Write the recorded trend (Date & time when the reading was continuously increasing for 30 minutes)
+8. Check whether Date and time stamp is insync with Real Time System.
+9. Generate PDF report from csv file every week.
-5. Notify the mail receipent when new PDF report is available
+10. Notify the notification medium when new PDF report is available
+11. Return status "Pdf generation Failure" if the PDF generation is missing for any week
+12. Return status "Notification Failure" if the notification is not sent.
+13. Check for inaccessible Server behaviour when the Server containing csv or Pdf is not accessible.
+14. Check for data format (minimum, maximum,breach count, trend columns) inside the csv file and return "invalid data format" if the format is incorrect.

 (add more)